COVID-19 Health and Safety Update

 - We strongly recommend vaccinations for all adults and eligible children.

-- We will inform parents, students, and school staff when they have been in close contact with an individual that has COVID to take appropriate action.
+- We will inform parents and students when they have been in close contact with an individual that has COVID to take appropriate action.